 DEPRESSION / DIFFICULTY COPING / IRRITABILITY

 Our laboratory data showed that 2 of 3 of women who self-reported depression or difficulty coping and 7 of 10 who reported irritability had at least one hormone out of range.
 While there is no guarantee that restoring hormone balance will lessen these mood symptoms, many women report some relief from mood disorders when hormone balance is achieved.

-High or low levels of cortisol may affect sleep, as may low levels of estradiol.
+High or low levels of cortisol may affect sleep, as may low levels of estrogens and progesterone.
 For some postmenopausal women, difficulty sleeping is directly related to hot flashes and night sweats, which are often signs of hormone imbalance.
 Once hormone imbalances are addressed, sleep issues may resolve.

 Having too little estrogen can be associated with hot flashes, but so can supplementing with too much estrogen.
 Maintaining the right amount of estrogen is one factor in controlling hot flashes.

 Testosterone and estradiol help build bone, while high cortisol tends to break down bone.
 High cortisol not only accelerates bone loss, but also interferes with the bone-building action of testosterone.

 A common pattern of hormone imbalance shows up in women with breast cancer: above range estradiol, below range progesterone, above range evening cortisol and out of range DHEAs.

 SOME OF THE HORMONES WE ANALYZE IN THIS TEST:

 Estradiol is the strongest hormone in the estrogen family, followed by estrone.
 Estriol is the weakest.
 The MLHA reports estradiol levels.

 Estrogen receptors are found throughout the body including: heart, brain, breast, bone, bladder, blood vessels.